You are here

 • Ask to end your lease with no penalty so you can move to a smoke-free apartment.

-File a Court Case
+File a court case

 You have the right to the “quiet enjoyment” of your home.
 If drifting smoke is stopping you from enjoying your home, you may have a claim against your landlord.
-You must tell your landlord about the smoke and ask him to stop the smoke from reaching your apartment.
+You must tell your landlord about the smoke and ask them to stop the smoke from reaching your apartment.
 See a sample letter.
-If the landlord does not stop the smoke from entering your apartment, you may have a good case against him.
+If the landlord does not stop the smoke from entering your apartment, you may have a good case against them.
 If you win, your landlord may have to pay you 3 months’ rent or repay your actual losses.
 If you win, the landlord must pay you the larger amount.

 Filing a court case can be hard.
 Talk to a lawyer.